-Imagine if you had a genetic disorder which resulted in you being both Blind and Deaf what would you do?
+Imagine if you had a genetic disorder that resulted in you being both Blind and Deaf, what would you do?
 This type of disorder is known as Usher Syndrome.

-Researchers are using gene therapy to see if they can treat this disease by editing its genetic basis for this disease.
-This was recently published in Nature that titled “Gene therapy restores auditory and vestibular function in a mouse model of Usher syndrome type 1c.”
+Researchers are using gene therapy to see if they can cure Usher syndrome by editing its genetic basis for this disease.
+This was recently published in Nature titled “Gene therapy restores auditory and vestibular function in a mouse model of Usher syndrome type 1c.”

-Usher syndrome is generally classified into three types: Usher type 1, type 2 and 3.
-Usher I and II are usually common form, but only a small fraction of people from specific area suffer from Usher III.
-In Type I Usher syndrome people are born deaf and they do not have the ability to hear or speak.
-Six genes are associated with this type of usher syndrome and the gene is involved in the formation of sensory hair bundles in the inner ear.
+Usher syndrome is generally classified into three types: Usher type 1, type 2, and 3.
+Usher I and II are usually common forms, but only a small fraction of people from specific areas suffer from Usher III.
+In Type I Usher syndrome, people are born deaf, and they cannot hear or speak.
+Six genes are associated with this type of Usher syndrome, and the gene is involved in the formation of sensory hair bundles in the inner ear.

-An adenoviral vector was utilized to re-introduce expression of a non mutated version of the gene USH1C in mice.
+An adenoviral vector was utilized to re-introduce the expression of a non-mutated version of the gene USH1C in mice.
 Mutation of this gene causes Usher syndrome and leaves the mice deaf.

-Gwenaëlle Géléoc and her colleagues from Boston Children’s Hospital in Massachusetts studied a newborn mice with a form of Usher syndrome type I. Firstly the mice was injected with a synthetic virus that carried a healthy version of the gene for a protein known as harmonin.
+Gwenaëlle Géléoc and her colleagues from Boston Children’s Hospital in Massachusetts studied newborn mice with a form of Usher syndrome type I. The mice were injected with a synthetic virus that carried a healthy version of the gene for a protein known as harmonin.
 This protein is usually present in the hair cells of the inner ear and helps in transmitting auditory signals to the brain.
-The researchers found out that the mice had given response to the gene very well and could listen to the sounds properly even as quiet as whisper like a normal mice.
+The researchers found out that the mice had given the response to the gene very well and could listen to the sounds properly, even as quiet as whisper like a normal mouse.
 These mice also performed well in balance tests as normal mice.

-Treatment with the adenovirus during early stages of development resulted in a restoration in the mouse’s ability to hear.
+Treatment with the adenovirus during the early stages of development resulted in restoration in the mouse’s ability to hear.